mixxxdj/mixxx/source/chapters/vinyl_control.rst

 How does it work?
 =================

-Vinyl control uses special timecode records or CD's which are placed on real turntables or :term:`CDJ`.
+Vinyl control uses special :term:`timecode` records or CD's which are placed on real turntables or :term:`CDJ`.
 The audio output of the turntables is plugged into a computer on which Mixxx is running.
 When a record is played on one of the attached turntables, Mixxx reads the timecode from the record and uses the information to manipulate whatever track is loaded.